ThinkDataEd/curriculum/docs/unit2/campaign1.md

 c) Do you like to be alone or with people?

-d) Is your stress/chill level a function of the environment in which you are?
+d) Is your stress/chill level a function of the environment in which you are in?

 ###**2.
 Objectives:**